xzl01/ghc/docs/users_guide/separate_compilation.rst

     for home-package modules on external-package modules directly imported by the home package module.
 This option is normally only used by the various system libraries.

+.. ghc-flag:: -include-cpp-deps
+    :shortdesc: Include preprocessor dependencies
+    :type: dynamic
+    :category:

+    Output preprocessor dependencies.
+This only has an effect when the CPP language extension is enabled.
+These dependencies are files included with the ``#include`` preprocessor directive (as well as transitive includes) and implicitly included files such as standard c preprocessor headers and a GHC version header.
+One exception to this is that GHC generates a temporary header file (during compilation) containing package version macros.
+As this is only a temporary file that GHC will always generate, it is not output as a dependency.

 .. _orphan-modules: